Phillip48/The-Climbing-Wall-App/README.md

    - npm install

 3. Run the app with:
-   - npx expo start
+   - npx expo start -->

 ## Usage

 **User Story**

-As the user I want to ... track my climbing progress with a mobile app.
-This should allow me to create, read, upload and delete climbing sessions, training sessions, projects and sends.
+As the user I want to track my climbing progress with a mobile app.
+This should allow me to create, read, upload and delete projects and sends.

 **Screenshots of Application:**